kuldeep0753/Revision/Readme.md

         - href: Specifies the URL of the linked resource (in this case, the CSS file)

 9. Lists:
-    -ordered list(ol)
+    - ordered list(ol)
-    -unordered list(ul)
+    - unordered list(ul)
-    -defination list(dl,dt,dd)
+    - defination list(dl,dt,dd)

 10. block and inline element
-     -Block elements take up the full width available (stretches to the left and right) and start on a new line. eg. div,p,h1..h6,
+     - Block elements take up the full width available (stretches to the left and right) and start on a new line. eg. div,p,h1..h6,
-    -inline elements take up only as much width as necessary eg. a,img,span, em,i,strong
+    - inline elements take up only as much width as necessary eg. a,img,span, em,i,strong

 11. <div> vs <span>